Joren1996/PCR-GLOBWB_model/model/README.md

 ### Surface: Energy Balance

-The surface energy balance is closed by means of the Newton-Raphson method.
+By using the Newton-Raphson method, the skin temperature is in such a way that the suface energy balance is closed.
 For this, `scipy.optimize.newton()` is used and the functions `radiation_f2()` (computes how much energy is unacounted for in the energy balance) and the `radiation_deriv2()` (computes the derivative with respect to the skin temperatures).
 This is very fast, so no multiprocessing is needed (now `mxiter=150`).

 The actual fluxes are computed in the function `ComputeFluxes2()`.
-The latent heat flux is taken from the evapotranspiration computed by the original PCR GlobWB model itself and the incoming short wave radiation from the input netCDF files.
+The latent heat flux is taken from the actual evapotranspiration computed by the original PCR GlobWB model itself (bare soil evaporation and soil transpiration).
+It is not changed during the solution of the energy balance.
+The incoming short wave radiation is taken from input netCDF files.
 Longwave radiation (`longWave_out2()`: based on cloudfraction and relative humidity), the sensible heatflux (`computeH()`) and the ground heatflux are computed (`GFlux()`).

 Fluxes are positive away from the surface.
 Only the incoming short wave radiation is positive towards the surface.

-**Assumptions**
+**Main Assumptions**

 - There is no melting or snow.
-- Since latent heat is taken from the PCR GlobWB model, there is no dependence on the other variables of the energy balance.
+- Since latent heat is taken from the actual evapotranspiration in the PCR GlobWB model, there is no dependence on the other variables of the energy balance.
 - `GFlux()` uses the full depth of the first layer to compare the skin temperature against (based on equations in the literature and fitted to the Cabauw data).
 It further assumes that the heatflux at that depth is neglible over the times step (dG/dz=(G(top)-0)/dz)
-- The aerodynamical resistance  `ra` in `computeH()` taken as constant.
+- The aerodynamic resistance  `ra` in `computeH()` taken as constant.
-- A fixed daily cycle is assumed: `Tair_list` assumes deviations from the mean temperature during the day and `SW_fractions` devides the incoming solar radiation over the cells.
+- A fixed daily cycle is assumed: `Tair_list` assumes deviations from the mean air temperature during the day and `SW_fractions` devides the incoming solar radiation over the cells.
 - Incoming shortwave radiation is not affected by cloud cover.

 **Wishlist:**

+- Time step size of the energy balance could be given in the *ini*-file.
 - `ComputeFluxes2()` is now called double.
 It is very fast, so it does not take time but this could be made more efficient in a future model.
 - Energy used for melting should be included in the energy balance.
 - Snow layer albedo should be coupled in the energy balance.
 Now, always the albedo of grass is used.
 - The energy balance could be decoupled from the Richards equation, so it can also be used in the normal model.
-- Make the aerodynamical resistance `ra` a function of soil cover and wind.
+- Make the aerodynamic resistance `ra` a function of soil cover and wind.
+- A larger variety and a higher resolution meteorological input could be used in the future.